 Use signage to reinforce safe behaviors.

-How AI Amplifies Prevention:
+How AI Enhances Safety:

-AI video systems can detect running, flagging unsafe behaviors in real time.
+Video AI systems can detect running, flagging unsafe behaviors in real time.
 Reviewing these alerts lets managers identify high-risk periods and reinforce safety messaging—without waiting for an accident to happen.
 Over time, these insights help optimize shift planning and reduce the temptation to cut corners.

 4. Cluttered Walkways and Poor Housekeeping